-I am a firm believer that your home should not only reflect your personality–it should make you smile every day you’re in it, too.
+I’m a firm believer that your home should not only reflect your personality, but it should also make you smile every day.
 Since I currently don’t own a home I can renovate, that means stocking my shelves and styling my counters with all of the little things that bring elements of me to the space.
-And despite what gorgeous Instagram imagery may lead you to believe, affordable home décor really can be just as chic.
+And despite what gorgeous Instagram imagery may lead you to believe, affordable home décor really can be just as stylish.

 We’re firm believers that cookbooks should double as art and this easel makes it happen with its functional and beautiful look for your kitchen.
 Not only does it hold your book open to the recipe you’re cooking, but it looks great to keep open all day long.

 A picture might be worth a thousand words, but it’s nothing without a good frame.
 The natural wood on this frame makes it perfect for all settings, including your dad’s office (contender for a Father’s Day gift?).

 The possibilities are endless with this natural woven basket.
 Roll up your blankets and use them as storage in the living room.
 Add a faux plant to get a basket-planter look.
 Set it underneath a side table for extra magazine/book storage.
 You name it, this basket can do it.

 Speaking of faux plants, we love this tabletop snake plant in its chic white pot.
 I’m all for bringing elements of nature into my home, but I seriously lack a green thumb… the only kind of plant mom I’ll be anytime soon is a faux one.

 It’s no secret that we’re huge fans of Justina Blakeney’s work and design eye here at CS.
 Her pieces are vibrant and breathe a huge and inspiring breath of fresh air into your home.
 This terracotta vase is beautifully unique and exudes an antique feel.